lunaflight/courserekt/CONTRIBUTING.md

     - **Linux (pacman):** `sudo pacman -S jdk-openjdk`
 2. Navigate to `src/history/coursereg_history/data/pdfs`.
 3. Create the relevant directory by running `mkdir -p YEAR/SEM/TYPE`.
 For example, `2324/1/ug` or `2425/2/gd`.
-4. Add the pdf in the relevant directory, naming it `round_N.pdf`.
+4. Add the "Course Class Demand and Allocation Report" PDF in the relevant directory, naming it `round_N.pdf`.
 For example, `round_0.pdf`.
+5. Navigate to `src/history/vacancy_history/data/pdfs`.
+6. Create the relevant directory by running `mkdir -p YEAR/SEM`.
+For example, `2324/1` or `2425/2`.
+7. Add the "Course Class Vacancy Report" PDF in the relevant directory, naming it `round_N.pdf`.
-5. Navigate to `src/history`.
+8. Navigate to `src/history`.
 Run `make all`.
-6. You're done!
+9. You're done!
 The data should have been added successfully and ready to use.

 ### Deployment to Vercel